forseti-security/forseti-visualizer/README.md

 # install npm packages
 npm install

+# if any vulnerabilities from JS package versions, then run
+npm audit fix

-# set environment variables
+# source environment variables
 source source.env

-# run the app: served on localhost:8080
+# run the app: the APP can be accessed on PORT 8080
 npm start
 ```